maths/moodle-qtype_stack/doc/en/CAS/STACK-Maxima_sandbox.md

         /moodle/question/type/stack/stack/maxima/stackmaxima.mac
 ~~~~~~~~~

 These instructions work on a Microsoft platform.
-Instructions for linux can be found below.
-Note that having a properly set up STACK - Maxima sandbox is not equivalent to running an optimised Maxima.
+Instructions for Linux can be found below.
+Note that having a properly set up STACK - Maxima sandbox is <i>not</i> equivalent to running an optimised Maxima.

 ### Setting Maxima's Path ###